Key Lime Pie Coral Bells

 Other Names: Coralbells, Alumroot

-Key Lime Pie Coral Bells features dainty spikes of creamy white bell-shaped flowers rising above the foliage from late spring to early summer.
+Key Lime Pie Coral Bells features dainty spikes of pink bell-shaped flowers rising above the foliage from late spring to early summer.
 Its attractive crinkled lobed leaves emerge lime green in spring, turning chartreuse in color the rest of the year.

 Key Lime Pie Coral Bells is a dense herbaceous evergreen perennial with tall flower stalks held atop a low mound of foliage.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.